slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Old joke*

 > *"I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much."
--- unknown from San Francisco*
+-- heard in San Francisco*

+> *"Mathematicians look down on Physicists, who look down on Engineers, who look down on Designers.
+And Designers look down on everyone."
+-- Naval Ravikant*

 ### Where is home?